 When I first came to England most Brits didn’t even believe me when I said Canadians celebrated Thanksgiving in October.
 Even now, when mention it, a lot of Brits looked very surprised.
 “It’s a bit early, isn’t it?” they asked.
 Most are only vaguely familiar with the American tradition, and have no idea Canada celebrates at a different time.
 Many assume Canadians are part of the American celebrations or that we don’t celebrate at all.

 I don’t know why the Canadian Thanksgiving is so over-shadowed by the American one.
-Some people think we ‘copied’ the idea, but based on the theories above, both events that led to Canadian Thanksgivings were celebrated before the event that took place in October 1621, which is the one the US celebrates.
-However, President Lincoln declared a Thanksgiving holiday in 1863, and the first official Canadian celebration was later, in 1879.
+Some people think we ‘copied’ the idea, and this may be true.
+As I mentioned before, President Lincoln declared a Thanksgiving holiday in 1863 and the first official Canadian celebration was later, in 1879.
+However both the Martin Frobisher and Samuel de Champlain theories mean the events that led to Canadian Thanksgivings were celebrated before the Thanksgiving celebrations in Plymouth in October 1621.
+All that said, I often wonder if President Lincoln was thinking more about unity, abundance and gratitude than the pilgrims, as his proclamation was issued at the height of the Civil War.
 As with so many things, it doesn’t really matter who did it first, or who does it best.
 The important thing is that we do it..

 Canadian Thanksgiving Dinner in England